 Our work with property owners and partners has returned 252 empty properties back to use since April 2018.

 The success is a result of direct intervention, enforcement, advice and support.
 Our annual target of 93 has been significantly exceeded.

 Outcome 6 - Every child attends a good school and is successful in learning and work

-- 97% of our early years and childcare settings received ratings of good or outstanding from Ofsted; above national and regional comparators.
+- 98% of our early years and childcare settings received ratings of good or outstanding from Ofsted, this is above national and regional comparators.

 Outcome 7 - Reducing demand through improving access to early help

 - 55.6% of people accessing re-ablement completed the programme and now have no long term needs.